gordon-cs/gordon-360-api/README.md

 To detect and deploy successful builds, the scheduled task `Deploy 360Api[Train]` runs every 5 minutes on the API server.
 It calls the powershell script `Deploy360BackEnd.ps1` (found at `F:\Scripts\Deploy`), polling GitHub's API for new builds.
 If it detects a new build for the relevant environment (`Train` for `develop`, `Prod` for `master`), it will backup the existing API and deploy the new one.
 Transcripts for these deployments can be found at `F:\Scripts\Deploy\Transcripts`.

+The API server publishes its build timestamp and github SHA on the /Version endpoint, so checking this with Swagger (e.g., https://360apitrain.gordon.edu/swagger/) is a good way to see when the new version is deployed and serving.

 ### Deploying Manually

 If there are problems with continuous deployment, or a specific need arises to revert or push manually, then this older procedure can be used.